Lutheran sacraments

 The Lutheran sacraments are "sacred acts of divine institution".
+They are also defined as “an outward and visible sign of an inward and spiritual grace.”.

 Lutherans believe that, whenever they are properly administered by the use of the physical component commanded by God along with the divine words of institution, God is, in a way specific to each sacrament, present with the Word and physical component.
 They teach that God earnestly offers to all who receive the sacrament forgiveness of sins and eternal salvation.
 They teach that God also works in the recipients to get them to accept these blessings and to increase the assurance of their possession.

+History

+Martin Luther taught that there were three sacraments, including baptism, confession, and the eucharist.
+His writings often reference two or three sacraments.
+Luther was flexible regarding the number of sacraments, and the Lutheran divine Philip Melanchthon named four sacraments: baptism, confession, eucharist, and ordination.
+This was during the time when the Roman Catholic Church held to seven sacraments, and while Lutheranism did not term the other three to four as sacraments, they held them to be rites of the Church.
+Following the tradition of Luther, Lutheranism has not been dogmatic regarding the number of sacraments, with the Apology of the Augsburg Confession teaching that "No intelligent person will quibble about the number of sacraments or the terminology, so long as those things are kept which have God's command and promises."

+In the present day, certain Lutheran churches teach that there are three sacraments: Holy Baptism, Holy Eucharist, and Holy Absolution (Confession).
+Other Lutheran churches teach two sacraments, Holy Baptism and Holy Eucharist, while holding that Holy Absolution is an extension of the sacrament of Holy Baptism.
+Furthermore, certain Lutheran churches enumerate seven sacraments: Holy Baptism, Holy Eucharist, Holy Confession and Absolution, Holy Orders, Holy Matrimony, Holy Confirmation, and Holy Unction.
+Regardless of the enumeration, all of these are celebrated in Lutheran Churches.

 Characteristics of a sacrament

 In the Apology of the Augsburg Confession, sacraments are defined as:

 If we define the sacraments as rites, which have the command of God and to which the promise of grace has been added, it is easy to determine what the sacraments are, properly speaking.
 For humanly instituted rites are not sacraments, properly seen because human beings do not have the authority to promise grace.
 Therefore signs instituted without the command of God are not sure signs of grace, even though they perhaps serve to teach or admonish the common folk.